Skip to main content

 3. Shopify: ‘To make commerce better for everyone’

-As with Zoom, there’s one word here that’s working pretty hard: ‘everyone’.
-What works with Shopify’s vision statement is that it describes what the product enables (commerce), but is clear that its goal isn’t just to make the commerce experience great for the seller or the customer – but both of them.
-It paints a picture of an eCommerce product that’s enjoyable to use for both sides of the equation, which is a great goal to explicitly state because that’s exactly the kind of mission that defines the UI and UX of a product.
+The hardest-working word in Shopify‘s vision is ‘everyone’.
+It describes what the product enables (commerce), but it’s clear that the goal isn’t only to make the experience great for sellers or only for buyers.
+The vision paints a picture of an eCommerce product that’s enjoyable on both sides of the transaction, which is exactly the kind of mission that defines the UI and UX of a marketplace product.
+When two-sided platforms write visions that only address one side, they tend to under-invest in the other.

 4. LinkedIn: ‘To create economic opportunity for every member of the global workforce’

 What LinkedIn is doing here is driving at something bigger than the sum of its parts.
-As a product, LinkedIn is multifaceted – with goals that differ based on the user.
-For instance, marketing LinkedIn as a tool for recruiters is a different ballgame from persuading employees and applicants to use the platform to find a job.
-As a result, its vision statement needs to bridge that divide with a desire that both audience types can identify with: economic opportunity.
-It’s clever, catch-all terminology that states a goal while also being aspirational.
+As a product, LinkedIn is multifaceted, with goals that differ based on the user.
+Selling LinkedIn as a tool for recruiters is a different ballgame from persuading job seekers to use it.
+The vision needs to bridge that divide with a desire that both audience types identify with: economic opportunity.
+It’s clever, catch-all terminology that states a goal while staying aspirational.

 5. Instagram: ‘To capture and share the world’s moments’